sairaghav/Ego/README.md

 	- Close tab: 'close tab' command closes the browser tab in focus.
 	- New tab: 'new tab' command creates a new tab in the browser.
 	- Restore tab: 'restore tab' command re-opens the recently closed tabs.
+	- Next tab: 'next tab' command moves to the next tab.
+	- Previous tab: 'previous tab' command moves to the next tab.

 7. **Read news:**
 	The command 'read news' will trigger the news reader module.
 The news headlines will be collected from Google News based on your query.